SAS Import XLSX- Importing Excel Files (.xlsx)

 The first thing that you want to do after importing is to check the contents of the data set to ensure that it was imported properly.
 You can use proc contents to check the data contents.

 Let’s assume that SAS has erroneously read a numeric variable as a character variable.
 This is where my second tip comes in to play.

 First, I want you to go to the log.
 Second, I want you to replace REFILE with the location of your data set.
 Don’t forget the double quotation marks around the file location.
 Next, find the variable that was read erroneously.
 You will find it under input.
 I want you to modify the variables character informat and format to a numeric informat and format.
 The next step is to take the $ away in the input statement since we want to modify the variable to be a numeric variable now.
 Finally, you want to delete all the row numbers (on the left-hand side).
 When you hit run, the changes will be made.

-I hope this lesson has been valuable.
+I hope this lesson on how to use sas to import an xlsx file was useful.
 If you are still having trouble, please leave your question in the comments.
 Furthermore, you could always try the data step to import your data sets.